johanahuertas/execai-capstone/README.md

 - Reply to my latest email saying "I am available tomorrow at 2pm" and create the meeting
 - Draft an email to sarah@example.com saying "I am available tomorrow at 2pm" and create the meeting

+### Draft Revision

+- Make it shorter
+- Make it more formal
+- Rewrite it in a friendlier tone

 ------------------------------------------------------------------------

 ## Demo Workflow

 A simple demo flow for presenting the project:

-1. Connect Google account from the sidebar
+1. Connect a Google or Outlook account from the sidebar
 2. Show upcoming meetings
 3. Check free time tomorrow
-4. Create a Gmail draft from the quick demo panel
+4. Create a draft from the quick demo panel
 5. Use the assistant chat for:
    - scheduling
    - email drafting
    - email replies
    - combined workflows
+   - follow-up draft revision

 ------------------------------------------------------------------------